Gusztáv Sebes: Hungary v. England

 Sebes planned for the game against England meticulously.
 He borrowed the heavier type of balls used by the English FA so that his team could practice with them and altered his training pitch so that the dimensions matched those at Wembley.
 He also arranged practice matches against Hungarian club sides ordered to play in the English style, and on 15 November 1953—two weeks before the England game—Hungary played Sweden's team, coached by Englishman George Raynor.
 He also made the decision to use Nándor Hidegkuti instead of Péter Palotás in the deep lying centre-forward role.
 On 19 September 1952, in a Central European International Cup game against Switzerland with Hungary down 2–0 after half an hour, he replaced Palotás with Hidegkuti.
 Inspired by Hidegkuti, Hungary was level at half time and eventually won, 4–2.
 On 17 May 1953, Hidegkuti helped Hungary clinch the Central European title when he scored in a 3–0 win against Italy at the Stadio Olimpico.

 In 1953, on the way to London to play England, Sebes and the Mighty Magyars stopped in Paris and played a warm-up game against his former team (Olympique Billancourt), beating them 18–1 in front of 3,000 spectators.

 On 25 November 1953, Hungary took on an English team that included Stanley Matthews, Stan Mortensen, Billy Wright, and Alf Ramsey, and defeated them 6–3.
 In a stunning display of football, Hidegkuti scored a hat trick and Ferenc Puskás scored twice.
 After the game, a rematch was arranged as a warm-up for the 1954 World Cup.
 The return took place at the Népstadion in Budapest, and Hungary put in another impressive performance, winning 7–1.

 The 1954 World Cup

-Hungary entered the 1954 World Cup with both confidence and an unbeaten record since the defeat to Soviet Union in 27 May 1952.
-They easily progressed through the group stages, with wins over South Korea and understrength Germany.
+Hungary entered the 1954 World Cup with both confidence and an unbeaten record since the defeat to the Soviet Union on 27 May 1952.
+They easily progressed through the group stages, with wins over South Korea and lacklustre Germany.
 Then, in the quarter-finals, Hungary won 4–2, surviving a bruising encounter (also known as the Battle of Berne) with Brazil.
 The game finished in a brawl, and Sebes ended up with four stitches after having been struck with a broken bottle.
 In the semifinals, Hungary defeated reigning world champions Uruguay.
 The game was 2–2 in extra time until Sándor Kocsis scored twice to seal another 4–2 win.
 In the final, they met Germany once again; however, the competition would end in disappointment for Hungary, losing 3–2 to the Germans in the "Miracle of Bern."